Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/psa-only.md

+## PSA as the only cryptography API

-## Low-level crypto functions are no longer part of the public API
+### Low-level crypto functions are no longer part of the public API

 Low-level crypto functions, that is, all non-PSA crypto functions except a few that don't have a proper PSA replacement yet, have been removed from the public